nexoscreator/nexoscreator/.github/CODE_OF_CONDUCT.md

 ## 💖 Thank You!

-We appreciate your commitment to making `<Project Name>` a great and inclusive place! 🚀
+We appreciate your commitment to making Nexos Creator a great and inclusive place! 🚀